azizazlan/dapp-vrf/README.md

 ## Prerequisite

+1. Connect Chainlink [VRF](https://vrf.chain.link/) page to your metamask wallet (chrome extension).

-Edit the environment file .env to configure the `SUBSCRIPTION_ID`, `RINKEBY_URL` and `PRIVATE_KEY`
+2. Edit the environment file .env to configure the `SUBSCRIPTION_ID`, `RINKEBY_URL` and `PRIVATE_KEY`

-Then edit the `hardhat.config.ts` file so that the network is pointed to the Rinkeby network:
+3. Then edit the `hardhat.config.ts` file so that the network is pointed to the Rinkeby network:

 ```
 networks: {